-Board observers are invited to attend meetings of the Board of Directors as observers and may be consulted by the Board of Directors.
+Board observers are invited to attend meetings of the Board of Directors as observers and may be consulted by the Board of Directors (including in the context of written consultations).
 They must be convened to each meeting of the Board of Directors in the same conditions as the directors.
 Board observers may assist the Board of Directors in its work, providing it with necessary information and contributing their expertise and knowledge.
 In any event, board observers are not entitled to vote and thus do not take part in votes on the Board of Directors' decisions.